photoprism/photoprism/pkg/clusters/README.md

 // Create a new KMeans++ clusterer with 1000 iterations,
 // 8 clusters and a distance measurement function of type func([]float64, []float64) float64).
-// Pass nil to use clusters.EuclideanDistance
+// Pass nil to use clusters.EuclideanDist
-c, e := clusters.KMeans(1000, 8, clusters.EuclideanDistance)
+c, e := clusters.KMeans(1000, 8, clusters.EuclideanDist)
 if e != nil {
 	panic(e)
 }